Satire, parody, racist skewerings of racism, sacred cows slaughtered, silly slides down the slippery slope into Anti-Semitism.

 It was a magazine — remember those?
 A humor mag for clever collegians, or collegians who thought they were clever, a 1970s through 1990s spinoff of The Harvard Lampoon.

-Chevy Chase remembers his best-friend, Doug Kenney, the drug addled Ivy Leaguer who co-founded the magazine in 1970.
-Kenney’s youth was later recycled into “Caddyshack,” but that came later.
+Chevy Chase remembers his best-friend, Doug Kenney, the stoned Ivy Leaguer who co-founded the magazine in 1970.
+Kenney’s youth was recycled into “Caddyshack,” but that came later.

 First came a magazine that took an Adolf Hitler look-alike to the Tropics for a photo essay, “Stranger in Paradise,” found humor in The Greatest Story Ever Told by revealing “The Story of Jessica Christ,” that repackaged and rebranded the KKK as “The Ku Klux…Can!”